LuKks/graceful-http/README.md

 You must set `forceEnd` higher than the most longer request.

 `loopResponses` it's a tweak where automatically handles pending requests\
-to more quickly free sockets from the server, this way you do less code.\
+to more quickly free sockets from the server.\
 Disable it if you have like fifty thousand of requests concurrently and care about latency.\
 This latency only affects at the moment of `close()`.